rohansanjay/reading/Self Development/Quotes.md

 - "Failure is seldom fatal." - Winston Churchill
 - "Resentment is like drinking poison and waiting for the other person to die." - Olivia Fox Cabane's favorite adage
 - “Live your life like you’re the hero in your movie and right now is when the movie starts.” - Joe Rogan
-- “High value individuals don’t let low value individuals occupy space in their mind.” - Enzo
+- “High value individuals don’t let low value individuals occupy space in their mind.” - Enzo Coglitore
+- “You generate massive goodwill when you laugh with someone rather than at them.” - Charlie Houpert
+- “Our life is what our thoughts make it.” - Marcus Aurelius